hansheng-zhang/image_enhancement/Final_Report.md

 ## 1. Introduction and Motivation

 Images captured under low-light conditions often suffer from poor visibility, low contrast, and amplified noise.
-This is particularly challenging for consumer smartphones and edge devices where hardware sensor size is limited.
+This is challenging for consumer smartphones and edge devices, because hardware sensor size is limited.
 While modern deep learning methods have achieved impressive capabilities in low-light enhancement, they are often computationally demanding and difficult to deploy in real-time or resource-constrained environments.

-The motivation of this project is to evaluate and compare classical, lightweight image enhancement algorithms—specifically **CLAHE (Contrast Limited Adaptive Histogram Equalization)** and **Retinex (MSRCR)**—to understand their trade-offs between image quality, computational efficiency, and robustness in real-world scenarios.
-Unlike deep neural networks that function as black boxes, these classical methods offer interpretability and tunable parameters that are essential for specific industrial applications.
+The motivation of this project is to evaluate and compare classical, lightweight image enhancement algorithms, **CLAHE (Contrast Limited Adaptive Histogram Equalization)** and **Retinex (MSRCR)**, to understand their trade-offs between image quality, computational efficiency, and robustness in real-world scenarios.
+Unlike deep neural networks that function as black boxes, these classical methods are more interpretable and tunable, which are essential for industrial applications.

 ## 2. Related Works

-Low-light image enhancement has been extensively studied.
-Early approaches focused on histogram manipulation, such as **Gamma Correction**, which applies a global non-linear mapping.
-However, global methods often over-enhance bright regions while failing to recover details in dark areas.

-**Adaptive Histogram Equalization (AHE)** addresses this by operating locally, but it tends to amplify noise in homogeneous regions. **CLAHE** improves upon AHE by clipping the histogram to limit noise amplification, making it a standard efficient baseline.

-**Retinex Theory**, proposed by Land, models an image as a product of illumination and reflectance.
-Algorithms like Single-Scale Retinex (SSR) and Multi-Scale Retinex with Color Restoration (MSRCR) aim to estimate and remove the illumination component to recover the true reflectance.

-More recently, deep learning approaches like **Zero-DCE** and **RetinexNet** have set new benchmarks for quality.
-However, they require significant training data and computational power.
-Our study revisits classical methods to establish a strong baseline for performance-per-watt efficiency.
+Many deep learning-based low-light enhancement methods have been proposed in recent years. **Zero-DCE** predicts pixel-wise curve parameters to adjust exposure without relying on paired training data. **EnlightenGAN** uses an unpaired GAN architecture to enhance images in a fully unsupervised way and generalizes effectively across various scenes.
+Decomposition models such as **KinD** further separate reflectance and illumination components, incorporating Retinex theory into a learnable framework.

+Classical methods remain widely utilized. **Gamma correction** imposes a global nonlinear mapping, though it often excessively brightens highlights while leaving shadows dark. **Homomorphic filtering** operates in the frequency domain to reduce illumination variations, but it relies on filter design and can distort details. **Wavelet-based enhancement** and **tone-mapping** approaches have also been explored, though they typically require careful parameter tuning.

+Overall, there remains a need for simple, interpretable, and efficient approaches, especially when deployment resources are limited.

 ## 3. Method
 Overall Framework